hoardinghopes/embodying-buber/src/posts/The body of I and thou.md

 If we want to try something new, we have to create the possibility of becoming something new.
 Specifically, what is the shape of the body that is ready for Martin Buber's _encounter_?

 A simplistic view of the body is to think of it in terms of _open_ and _closed_.
-Perhaps an open body will provide the fertile ground that we need to encourage _encounter_.
+An concentrating body might be a closed body, tight in its efforts to repel distractions and external pressures.
+Perhaps the opposite – an open body – will provide the fertile ground that we need to encourage _encounter_.

 We can't demand _encounter_, but we can learn to open the body to possibility.